albheim/aoc22/README.md

 where XX is they day (number 01-25) and Y is the problem (a or b).

 ### Clojure
-I only run this interactively in the lein REPL.
+I only run this interactively in the lein REPL, though it can be run as a script from the repo root or being included in a REPL session with `(load-file "clojure/dayXX.clj")`.

 ### Julia
 I run this interactively, but can also be run with `julia julia/dayXX.jl Y`.